If you’re planning on visiting Thailand then you need to be sure of visa requirements.

 As it is a multiple entry visa, this means that during the 6 months of validity, you can enter Thailand multiple times – you just can’t stay longer than 60 days on each visit.

-So theoretically, every 60 days, you could just cross the border to take a flight out of Thailand and come straight back to activate another 60 days.
+So theoretically, every 60 days, you could just take a flight out of Thailand and come straight back to activate another 60 days.

 You can only apply for a multiple entry tourist visa in your home country.

 Here’s how much the 60 day Thai tourist visas cost:

 - Single Entry Tourist Visa (SETV) – $50 (£30)

 - Multiple Entry Tourist Visa (METV) – $200 (£150)